mhausenblas/kn/README.md

 $ kn down psvc
 The environment [psvc] has been destroyed, all data is gone the way of the dodo
 ```

-Note: currently, you need to manually get rid of the `kubectl port-forward`, use something like `ps -ef | grep kubectl` to find the process and kill it.